KirkMunro/LanguagePx/README.md

 Note that these commands require that you have the PowerShellGet module installed on the system where they are invoked.

+NOTE: COMING SOON (PowerShellGet support will be added once LanguagePx has a stable release and is no longer purely experimental)

 ```powershell
 # If you don’t have LanguagePx installed already and you want to install it for all
 # all users (recommended, requires elevation)